Archive product

 It is in perfect condition, with restorations on the dial and inserts.

 Beautiful antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Today, there is a growing number of enthusiasts for high-quality vintage items that possess distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture dates from the late 18th to early 19th centuries.
-It was inspired by Napoleon’s reign, characterized by strong references to Roman and Greek decorative motifs.
+Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
+It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details